๐ The Browser Itself Becomes a Structural Planetary Observatory

 JA explores a narrower structural question:

-Can bounded planetary realization remain reproducible and observationally coherent after removing runtime ephemeris dependency during execution?
+Can bounded planetary realization remain reproducible and observationally coherent after removing runtime access to external ephemeris sources during execution?

 2. How does JA's sunrise and sunset continuity compare to reference sources?